 Every woman is born with a fixed number of eggs.
 This is known as her ovarian reserve.
 As a woman grows older, her ovarian reserve decreases.
-Anti-mullerian hormone (AMH) and follicle stimulating hormone (FSH) are 2 female reproductive hormones which indicate a woman’s ovarian reserve, and her fertility.
+Anti-mullerian hormone (AMH) and follicle stimulating hormone (FSH) are 2 female reproductive hormones which indicate a woman’s ovarian reserve by age, and her fertility.

 In this article we will demystify the terms AMH and FSH and find out what these hormones do from a Western Medical perspective – and why they matter when you are trying to conceive.
 We will also explain how Traditional Chinese Medicine (TCM) can help to naturally balance the levels of these hormones within you and in so doing, improve your fertility.

 AMH stands for Anti-Mullerian Hormone.
 AMH is produced directly by the ovaries and the levels of AMH correlate with the number of follicles in the ovaries.
 Women with lower AMH produce a lower number of eggs compared with women with higher levels and your levels of AMH levels provide information about your fertility.
 Levels of AMH will naturally decline with age and high levels can sometimes indicate Polycystic Ovarian Syndrome (PCOS)

 What is FSH?

 Follicle stimulating hormone (FSH) is released by the pituitary gland into the bloodstream.
 FSH is essential to the correct functioning of women’s ovaries and men’s testes.
 In women, this hormone stimulates the growth of follicles in the ovary before the release of an egg from one follicle at ovulation.
 It also increase Oestradiol production which leads to thickening of the uterus.

 Levels of AMH, FSH and Lutenising hormone (LH)